ajwills72/rmip/docs/teacher_notes.md

 #### Timetable

 **Monday 16th May 2022, noon** - Submission deadline passes.
 Module leader sends marking sample to markers.
-Markers must not mark any further reports until after the EC deadline, below.
+Markers must not mark any further reports until after initial markers' meeting (below)

 **Monday 23rd May 2022, noon** - Markers return marking sample with scores, but without feedback, to module leader.

 **Tuesday 24th May 2022, 1pm** - Initial markers' meeting between all markers and module leader.
+Immediately after the meeting, start marking.

 **Monday 30th May 2022, noon** - Extenuating Circumstances deadline passes.
-Reports available for marking.
+Check for additional reports submitted, and also for any submitted reports that have been updated.

-**Thursday 9th June 2022, noon** (HARD DEADLINE!)  - All reports marked and uploaded to DLE.
+**Monday 6th June 2022, noon** (HARD DEADLINE!)  - All reports marked and uploaded to DLE.
 All mark spreadsheets emailed to Module Leader.
 Process of moderation begins.

-**Monday 13th June 2022** - Reports and marks are returned to students via DLE.
+**Wed 8th June 2022** - Reports and marks are returned to students via DLE.
+(Note: student-facing materials may say 15th June.
+This is because of some uncertainty over the timing of the exam board.
+If we end up with more time to mark than the above timetable indicates, I'll revised it).

 #### Marking process